LucieKubickova/openHFDIBRANS/README.md

 L. Kubíčková and M. Isoz.: On Reynolds-Averaged Turbulence Modeling with Immersed Boundary Method.
 In Proceedings of Topical Problems of Fluid Mechanics 2023, Prague, 2023, Edited by David Šimurda and Tomáš Bodnár, pp. 104–111., DOI:  https://doi.org/10.14311/TPFM.2023.015

 ## Compatibility
-The code is prepared for compilation with OpenFOAMv8 (https://openfoam.org/version/8/).
+The code is prepared for compilation with OpenFOAMv2212 (https://www.openfoam.com/news/main-news/openfoam-v2212/).

 ## Compilation
 ./Allwclean && ./Allwmake

 ## Tutorials
 cd tutorials && ./Allrun
-Note: the results for simpleFoam and HFDIB-RAS (simpleHFDIBFoam) will be stored in respective folders
+Note: the results for simpleFoam and HFDIB-RAS (simpleHFDIBRANSFoam) will be stored in respective folders